refinedev/refine/documentation/blog/2023-10-31-react-table.md

     <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-10-31-react-table/react-table-with-pagination.png" alt="react slick" />
 </div>

 After adding the changes above, you can now navigate to any page of the data.
 By default, pagination is handled on the server side.
-If you want pagination to be handled on the client side, set the value of the `pagination.mode` property to `"client` like so:
+If you want pagination to be handled on the client side, set the value of the `pagination.mode` property to `"client"` like so:

 ```tsx
 useTable({